jonathanstowe/Acme-Insult-Lala/README.md

 remember it was that long ago.
 Anyhow at some point the lovely Simon Wistow retrieved the basic code and data and incorporated it in the Perl 5 module [Acme::Scurvy::Whoreson::BilgeRat::Backend::insultserver](http://search.cpan.org/~simonw/Acme-Scurvy-Whoreson-BilgeRat-Backend-insultserver-1.0/).
-From whence I retrieved the data and made it into a Perl 6 module.
+From whence I retrieved the data and made it into a Raku module.

 I suppose you could use it for generating test data or something